harlanhaskins/HHBarCodeViewController/README.md

 Usage
 ===

 Usage is pretty simple.
 Just instantiate an HHBarCodeViewController using `[HHBarCodeViewController new]` and present it or push it.
-Upon recognizing a bar code, the delegate method `barCodeViewController:didDetectBarCode:` will be called and you can choose to dismiss the View Controller or not
+Upon recognizing a bar code, the delegate method `barCodeViewController:didDetectBarCode:` will be called.

+I'd highly recommend if you use the returned bar code that you do it in a completion after dismissing the ViewController.
+This will prevent repeated actions since `HHBarCodeViewController` calls that delegate method multiple times in its lifetime.

+A good usage is like this:

+    - (void) barCodeViewController:(UIViewController *)barCodeViewController didDetectBarCode:(NSString *)barCode {
+        [self dismissViewControllerAnimated:YES completion:^{
+            dataTextView.text = barCode;
+        }];
+    }